jnth/intersectshape/README.md

 # Intersectshape

-Reverse geolocation from a shapefile of polygons.
+Reverse geocoding from a shapefile of polygons.

 ## How ?